Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCommandLineParser-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_tools_qcommandlineparser_main.py
     :lines: 100-111

 Known limitation: the parsing of Qt options inside :sip:ref:`~PyQt6.QtCore.QCoreApplication` and subclasses happens before :sip:ref:`~PyQt6.QtCore.QCommandLineParser` exists, so it can't take it into account.
 This means any option value that looks like a builtin Qt option, will be treated by :sip:ref:`~PyQt6.QtCore.QCoreApplication` as a builtin Qt option.
-Example: ``--profile -reverse`` will lead to QGuiApplication seeing the -reverse option set, and removing it from :sip:ref:`~PyQt6.QtCore.QCoreApplication.arguments` before :sip:ref:`~PyQt6.QtCore.QCommandLineParser` defines the ``profile`` option and parses the command line.
+Example: ``--profile -reverse`` will lead to :sip:ref:`~PyQt6.QtGui.QGuiApplication` seeing the -reverse option set, and removing it from :sip:ref:`~PyQt6.QtCore.QCoreApplication.arguments` before :sip:ref:`~PyQt6.QtCore.QCommandLineParser` defines the ``profile`` option and parses the command line.

 .. _qcommandlineparser-how-to-use-qcommandlineparser-in-complex-applications: